How Much Survival Cash Should You have for an Emergency?

 At this point, you’re probably saying to yourself - “Okay, I need to stockpile some money, but how much cash should I have?”
 The fact of the matter is that the answer to this question will vary drastically for everyone.
 However, this is what most experts recommend:

-Have enough cash available to pay for one month of your most critical living expenses.
+Have enough cash available to pay for one month of your most critical living expenses (food, water, gas, and others).
+NOT mortgage or other bank type loans.

 Where to store emergency cash at home